 Researching to see your business through the eyes of your customers' current target groups is therefore a essential component for growth.
 If you don't offer something people want, you won't be able to keep the customers you already have, let alone attract new ones.
 Some important areas of customer and market research are:

 - What do they read?
 Where do your client's website visitors spend their time?
 What types of blog posts do they click on the website?
 Which blog posts do they read all the way through?
 Which ones do they share?

 - What are they looking for?
-Where in your client's e-commerce space do visitors shop the most?
-And what do they click on next, and then next, and then next as they browse your client's products in their e-commerce shop?
+Where in your client's e-commerce space do they shop most visitors ?
+And what do they click on next, and then next, and then next as they browse your client's products in their e-commerce store?

 - What works for the competition?
 Research what your competitors are doing successfully.
 Your clients will probably know a lot about their competition but, with an eye for development, you can objectively assess how competitors are maximizing their reach.

 In addition, you should know the right arguments for why your potential customers need a website of their own with WordPress.
 Or why they should expand their existing website.
 Check out our article Why nothing beats having your own website.

 Get to know the target groups of your customers